 Applying mascara (or Rimmel)

-At the end of the application, it recommended combing the lashes with a brush.
+At the end of the application, it recommended comb the lashes from Paris Eyelash Academy with a brush.
 Or a clean brush in their natural direction of growth to eliminate any excess and separate the lashes.

 At the end of use, clean the toothbrush regularly and always close the package tightly.